About overweight and obesity

-Talking about healthy weight and childhood obesity
+Talking about weight and healthy lifestyles

-Childhood obesity is a sensitive issue.
+Talking about weight is a sensitive issue.

 - Praise and encourage qualities that aren’t about the way your child looks.
 For example, ‘I like the way you handled that big school assignment’, ‘I feel proud when you look after the younger kids so well’ and ‘It’s great that you were calm before your talk’.

 - Try to avoid saying things like ‘Don’t you think you should …’ or ‘You shouldn’t be having that’.
 Children might feel you’re nagging and might resist healthy lifestyle changes.

 Getting help with overweight and obesity in children

 The following professionals can help you with your child’s eating, activity habits or weight: